Global Education: The Citizenship Dimension

 Who can apply?

-The course is targeted at people working on issues related to democratic citizenship aiming at transformation towards social justice and sustainability in a globalised world.
+The course is targeted at formal and non-formal educators, policymakers and media professionals.
 The course also welcomes students with a special interest in the topic.

 Please note that all participants should: